Bill and Melinda Gates are getting divorced, future of foundation in question

 Bill Gates, who co-founded Microsoft in 1975 and served as its chief executive until 2000, stepped down from the company's board last year and has since focused the majority of his efforts on philanthropy.

-He still owns roughly 1.3% of Microsoft shares.
-His net worth is roughly $124 billion, according to Forbes.
+He still owns roughly 1.3 percent of Microsoft's shares.
+His net worth is roughly $130 billion, according to Forbes, making him the fourth-richest person in the world.
+It’s unknown how assets will be handled in the divorce.

+The Gates Foundation's assets are nearly $50 billion, according to its financial statements, and it's been considered the world’s largest private philanthropic organization for the past 20 years.
+It issued about $5 billion in grants annually during 2018 and 2019.

+The announcement sent shockwaves through the philanthropic industry, where the foundation holds enormous sway.